Towards A Realistic Dipole Cosmology: The Dipole $\Lambda$CDM Model: Introduction and Motivation

 In this paper, our goal is to take a few steps towards more realistic phenomenology.
 We do this by graduating from the ``poor man's" models with time-dependent equations of state to genuine fluid mixtures, like in conventional FLRW model building.
 Perhaps because of the limited amount of attention that has been given to tilted Bianchi models in general, this does not seem to have been explored much in the literature.
-One paper where a tilted two-fluid case has been considered is \cite{Coley-1}.
-They work with (a) the Type VI$_0$ Bianchi class and not the axially isotropic Type V/VII$_h$ cases that constitute dipole cosmology; (b) they are interested in formal dynamical systems aspects of the solution space for some specific equations of state, and (c) they do not consider a cosmological constant.
+One paper where a tilted two-fluid case has been considered is \cite{Coley-1}.\footnote{The paper \cite{Goliath:2000ag} also considers two-fluid case, but with only one tilt and focuses on the late time isotropization of the cosmology.} They work with (a) the Type VI$_0$ Bianchi class and not the axially isotropic Type V/VII$_h$ cases that constitute dipole cosmology; (b) they are interested in formal dynamical systems aspects of the solution space for some specific equations of state, and (c) they do not consider a cosmological constant.
 There are some other mentions of multiple tilted fluid cases in the literature -- most of these do not address this issue in sufficient detail, and some seem incorrect.\footnote{For example, there are papers claiming to construct tilted two-fluid type I Bianchi models, but tilted Type I models are ruled out by theorems in \cite{King}.}

 An immediate consequence of allowing mixtures in the dipole cosmology setting is that we can consider fluids with different Equations of State (EoS), as long as we allow them to have {\it independent} flows, all in the same spatial direction so that the isotropy group is not further broken from $U(1)$.
 We will denote the tilt by a function of cosmic time $\beta (t)$, with a subscript to distinguish the fluid component when there are multiple fluids with different flows.
 This is intuitively plausible, and we will show that it is indeed consistent with the symmetries of the set up.
 This is also in line with the observational hints where reported dipoles are in a broad sense along the CMB dipole direction \cite{SNe-dipole-anomaly,Subir-et-al-QSO, H0-HSA, H0-HSA-2}, see \cite{Beyond-FLRW-review} for a recent review.